Bernhart46/todo-app/README.md

 ### Navbar

 - On the Navbar, there is the Home button and below it, you can see your TodoGroups.
 - Below the list, there is a todoGroup creator form.
 You can use it if you want to create one.
-  (limit: 15)

 ### Main area

-- In the main area, you can view the pages.
+- In the main area (where you are reading right now), you can view the pages.
 (Home, tasks of the TodoGroups, and the error page)
 - Below the title, you can see the list of the Tasks of the TodoGroup.
 - Below that you can see 2 buttons, the create Task and the Remove group.
 I think this part is obvious.
-- The limit for the Tasks is 20\.
-(I try to limit these, because of the localStorage)
+- The limit for the Tasks is theoratically infinite, but it's not because of the limitations of the localStorage (commonly 5MB)

 ### Tasks

 - A task has 3 main properties: Status, title, and description.
 - The status (the box on the right side of the title) has 3 colors. (gray = not started, orange = in progress, green = done)
-- You can click on the status (on focus just press enter) to switch between these statuses.
+- You can click on the status (on focus just press enter) to switch between these statuses. (shift+enter is switching backwards)
 - If you click on the title-bar, the description will be toggled.
 - Under that, there are 4 buttons, which you can control the task. (on focus, you can use arrow buttons)